 - The evaluation criteria should model current and future greenhouse gas emissions

-- It will not be possible to address the climate without reducing driving (as measured by vehicle miles traveled or VMT.)
+- It will not be possible to address the climate crisis without reducing driving (as measured by vehicle miles traveled or VMT.)
 Instead of assuming more driving and more traffic, MnDOT should add measures of induced demand and VMT reduction.
-This would be in compliance with the VMT reduction goals of MnDOT, the City of Minneapolis and the City of Saint Paul.
+This would be in compliance with the VMT reduction goals of MnDOT, Minneapolis and Saint Paul.

 - The evaluation criteria should include metrics that model current and future estimated emissions of criteria pollutants from transportation sources in the corridor

 - Safety should be defined as reducing serious injuries and deaths for all transportation users.
 The metrics should account for walking, rolling and biking trips that are not currently taken because of unsafe infrastructure.